 Are all excellent storage options, as they’re cheap and portable.
 But, being physical objects, they can always get lost, damaged or stolen, and the same will happen to your data stored within them.

 Instead of using an external hard drive or other removable media, have you pondered using cloud storage instead?

-Of course, the question remains, what is cloud storage and what makes it an appealing option in 2016?
+Of course, the question remains, what is cloud storage, how does cloud storage work and what makes it an appealing option in 2016?